MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/overview.md

 #### Flows

 - will often [acquire token interactively](./desktop-mobile/acquiring-tokens-interactively.md), having the user sign-in.
-  > Remember that this is not possible yet in .NET Core as .NET core does not provide UI capabilities and this is required for interactive authentication
+  > Remember that this is not possible yet in .NET Core as .NET core does not provide UI capabilities and this is required for interactive authentication.
 - But it's also possible for a desktop application running on a Windows machine which is joined to a domain or to Azure AD, to [get a token silently for the user signed-in on the machine](./desktop-mobile/integrated-windows-authentication.md), leveraging Integrated Windows Authentication (IWA/Kerberos).
 - On .NET framework desktop client applications , it's also possible (but not recommended) to [get a token with a username and password](./desktop-mobile/username-password-authentication.md) (U/P).
-  > Note that you should not use username/password in confidential client applications
+  > Note that you should not use username/password in confidential client applications.
 - Finally, for applications running on devices which don't have a Web browser, it's possible to acquire a token through the [device code flow](./desktop-mobile/device-code-flow.md) mechanism, which provides the user with a URL and a code.
-The user goes to a web browser on another device, enters the code and signs-in, which has Azure AD get them a token back on the browser-less device.
+The user goes to a web browser on another device, enters the code and signs-in, which has Azure AD to get them a token back on the browser-less device.

 #### Summary